South Africa’s World Cup 2023 fixtures and how to watch on TV

 Jacques Nienaber’s team, along with the Scots, Ireland, Romania and Tonga, have been pooled in what some have described as the ‘Group of Death’.

-South Africa are having to make do without hooker Malcolm Marx, who has been ruled out of the remainder of the World Cup with a long-term knee injury but have made the decision to call up fly half Handre Pollard.
+South Africa are having to make do without hooker Malcolm Marx, who has been ruled out of the remainder of the World Cup with a long-term knee injury, but have called up fly-half Handre Pollard, although he is unlikely to play against Ireland on Saturday.

 When are South Africa’s Pool B matches?